Director of Amateur Scouting

-Mark Yannetti is in his ninth season with the Kings and eighth as Director of Amateur Scouting.
+Mark Yannetti is in his 10th season with the Kings and ninth as Director of Amateur Scouting.
 During the 2006-07 season, he served as a Pro Scout for the Kings before being named to his current position on June 5, 2007.

 Prior to coming to Los Angeles, the native of Boxford, Massachusetts, served as an Amateur Scout with the Toronto Maple Leafs.
 In that role, he monitored prospects in the Quebec Major Junior Hockey League as well as Hockey East, the Eastern Collegiate Athletic Conference, the Central Collegiate Hockey Association, the United States Hockey League and the U.S. National Development Team.
 He also monitored U.S. High Schools and Tier 2 Hockey and, to a lesser degree, the Ontario Hockey League and the Western Collegiate Hockey Association.